codeurjc-students/2025-3DManager/README.md

 - Scope: Basic
 - Users: Base user

+#### Edit a group
+A user is able to edit the details of an existing group.
+- Scope: Basic
+- Users: Manager

+#### Delete a group
+A user is able to delete an existing group.
+- Scope: Basic
+- Users: Manager

 #### Join a group
 A user is able to join an existing group.
 - Scope: Basic